- SoFi Invest

 No matter which metric you’re using, M1 Finance is hard to beat.
-They don’t charge fees for trading and have an extensive list of stocks and exchange-traded funds (ETFs).
+They don’t charge fees for trading and have an extensive list of

 If you’re not sure where to invest, M1 Finance might be your cheaper, more straightforward option.